-Currently investigations of nanowires interacting with atomic or molecular species are rather Examples include: scarce. (i) Measurements of the electronic transport properties of nanowires in solution, prepared in an electrochemical cell 16, 17, 18; (ii) an early theoretical (density-functional) investigation of structural, electronic and transport effects of molecular adsorption on the properties of a nanowire10 - in particular, bonding of methyl thiol to a monoatomic gold nanowire - with implications pertaining to "anomalously" large inter-gold distances reported in some HRTEM measurements ^{4,6}; in this study10 it was first suggested that the above anomaly has it's origins in the increased distance between neighboring gold atoms caused by interactions with a light chemical species (e.g. sulfur, carbon, hydrogen) - since the latter is essentially invisible under the imaging conditions used for viewing the gold it's undetected presence can lead to the (erroneous) assignment of an unusually large inter-gold distance; (iii) more recent theoretical investigations of the interactions of various elements (e.g, hydrogen, carbon, sulfur atoms), focusing on the above - mentioned "distance anomaly" ^{19, 20, 21}; and (iv) most recent experimental and theoretical investigations of the interaction of hydrogen with platinum and gold wires.^{22, 23, 24} novel mechanism for the H_2 - wire interaction where the hydrogen molecule can adsorb on the wire either dissociatively or molecularly depending on the stretching state of the wire.
-The dissociative adsorption, which is stabilized by relativistic bonding effects in gold, "switches off" the conductance of the wire, while the molecular "bridging" adsorption induces an increase in the conductance of the highly strained wire and can even restore a (fractional) conductance in a broken gold contact, with the hydrogen molecule acting as a "welding" agent.
-We also discuss vibrational modes of adsorbed molecular hydrogen, and illustrate their sensitivity to the elongation of the nanowire.
+Currently investigations of nanowires interacting with atomic or molecular species are rather scarce.
+Examples include (i) measurements of the electronic transport properties of nanowires in solution, prepared in an electrochemical cell;^{16-18} (ii) an early theoretical (density-functional) investigation of structural, electronic, and transport effects of molecular adsorption on the properties of a nanowire,10 in particular, bonding of methyl thiol to a monatomic gold nanowire, with implications pertaining to "anomalously" large inter-gold distances reported in some HRTEM measurements^{4,6} [in this study10 it was first suggested that the above anomaly has origins in the increased distance between neighboring gold atoms caused by interactions with a light chemical species (e.g. sulfur, carbon, hydrogen)-since the latter is essentially invisible under the imaging conditions used for viewing the gold, its undetected presence can lead to the (erroneous) assignment of an unusually large intergold distance]; (iii) more recent theoretical investigations of the interactions of various elements (e.g, hydrogen, carbon, sulfur atoms), focusing on the above-mentioned "distance anomaly";^{19-21} and (iv) most recent experimental and theoretical investigations of the interaction of hydrogen with platinum and gold wires.^{22-24}